dallas/personal-goals/README.md

   - [ ] Using package.json as a task runner/build tool
   - [ ] webpack
   - [ ] docker
-- [ ] Figure out whether or not to host my own blog (ghost on Digital Ocean?) or just post to Medium
+- [ ] Figure out whether or not to host my own blog (Ghost on Digital Ocean?) or just post to Medium